psf/black/docs/the_black_code_style/future_style.md

 moved to the `--unstable` style.
 All features in the `--preview` style are expected to make it to next year's stable style; features in the `--unstable` style will be stabilized only if issues with them are fixed.
 If bugs are discovered in a `--preview` feature, it is demoted to the `--unstable` style.
+To avoid thrash when a feature is demoted from the `--preview` to the `--unstable` style, users can use the `--enable-unstable-feature` flag to enable specific unstable features.

 Currently, the following features are included in the preview style: